-Family allowances: The child must be older than 12 months and younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled).
+Family allowances: The child must be older than 12 months and younger than age 14 (age 18 if an apprentice, age 21 if a student or with a disability).
 Preschool children must undergo prescribed medical examinations.
-The parent must have at least 9 consecutive months of insured employment and be currently working 18 days or 120 hours a month; 6 months of coverage for a voluntarily insured parent.
+The parent must have at least 9 consecutive months of covered employment and be currently working at least 18 days or 120 hours a month; at least 6 months of coverage for a voluntarily insured parent.